reiver/golang-backend-training/chapters/outputting/README.md

 Create a Go program that outputs the text:
 > Hello world!

+➤ Recall from _chapter 0_ that we will put the code for section 1.1 into a folder structure like this: `chapter1/section1.1/main.go`

 Use the following **hints** to help you learn the basics of the Go programming language, and learn how output text (such as `Hello world!`.)

 Hints: